dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 The following points are worth noting.

 1. The ``openScan()`` method takes an index identifier as the second argument.
    The scan is ordered by the index.
+Note that indexes are identified by their order of creation, therefore, the first index is 0, the second is 1, and so on.
 2. The third argument is the starting row for the scan.
 If ``null`` is specified, as in the example above, then the scan will start from logical negative infinity, ie, from the first row (as per selected index) in the table.